bcgov/EPIC.submit/docs/context/e2e-testing.md

 ## Overview

 EPIC.submit uses **Playwright** for end-to-end (E2E) testing to validate authentication flows and critical user journeys.
-The testing strategy focuses on establishing a "beachhead" of core functionality tests that can be expanded over time.
+The testing strategy uses a **fully containerized environment** via Docker Compose to ensure consistent, isolated test execution both locally and in CI.
+Tests focus on establishing a "beachhead" of core functionality that can be expanded over time.

 ## Testing Framework